How do you feel about using technology to help manage health? Take our survey here.

 Relaxis pad

-Relaxis was a prescription device that was FDA-approved but is no longer available.
-It was a pad placed under the legs that vibrated.
-The theory is that the vibrations stimulate the nerves, which interrupts the signals that cause the uncomfortable sensations in the legs.1,4
+Relaxis was FDA-approved but is no longer clinically available by prescription.
+It is a pad placed under the legs that vibrates.
+The theory is that the vibrations stimulate the nerves, which interrupts the signals that cause the uncomfortable sensations in the legs.1,3

 Other devices for restless legs syndrome